quicwg/base-drafts/draft-ietf-quic-transport.md

 the same payload is received, even if the packet containing the PATH_CHALLENGE frame is acknowledged.

-The PATH_RESPONSE frame MUST be received from the same peer address to which the corresponding PATH_CHALLENGE was sent.
-If a PATH_RESPONSE frame is received from a different peer address than the one to which the PATH_CHALLENGE was sent, address validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.
+The PATH_RESPONSE frame MUST be received from the same remote address to which the corresponding PATH_CHALLENGE was sent.
+If a PATH_RESPONSE frame is received from a different remote address than the one to which the PATH_CHALLENGE was sent, address validation is considered to have failed, even if the data matches that sent in the PATH_CHALLENGE.

 The PATH_RESPONSE frame MUST be received on the same local address from which the corresponding PATH_CHALLENGE was sent.
 If a PATH_RESPONSE frame is received